Glimpse of Hoskote lake

 Umm... no, that does not count either because there is no vegetation in or around it.

-Correct :) And while technically those are the key factors that determine the wetland, if you observe closely towards its vegetation you can determine the type of wetland.
+You see, here is a way you can define a wetland.
+If the soil is covered with water either permanently or seasonally along with a vegetation and animal life in or around it.
+And while technically those are the key factors that determine the wetland, if you observe closely towards its vegetation you can determine the type of wetland.
 One more thing, along with vegetation the source of water also varies with each type of wetland.
+So clearly, as you may have guessed that Antarctica is the only continent that does not have any wetland.

-"Wait, what is a Hydric soil?"
+"What is a Hydric soil?"
+You may ask.

 Hydric, the name that originates from Hydro, indicates an environment which has abundant of water.
 When the water is ample, there is a lack of oxygen within the soil and this is called as a hydric soil.
-As a result of this phenomenon, soil supports plants that are adapted to the type of wetland(marsh, swamps etc), fosters many animals and most importantly microbial life.
+As a result of this phenomenon, soil supports plants that are adapted to the type of wetland (marsh, swamps etc), fosters many animals and most importantly microbial life.

 In this essay I explore different components attached to survival of the lake.
 This is one of the few places I used to visit often for photographing birds.
 First time I had visited Hoskote lake was in 2016 and for the next three years my visit was mainly during winters.
-When I first visited this lake the view of the construction work was distant but concrete had crawled its way towards the lake eventually.
+When I first visited this lake the view of the construction work was distant but concrete had crawled its way towards the lake gradually.
 Then there was a familiar sight everywhere, plastics and other garbage.
 I feel there is an urgent need to not only clear the garbage but also find a way to protect the boundaries of the lake.

 An Openbill Stork (Anastomus oscitans) against the backdrop of a marsh followed by a small forest patch.
 The marsh is home to many wetland birds, a little cormorant sitting below right of the stork.